Understanding How Car Accidents Can Lead To TBIs

 People who sustain traumatic brain injuries can experience a wide variety of symptoms, even in milder cases.
 In some cases, these symptoms can last for a significant period of time and interfere with your life on a day-to-day basis.
 Some of the common symptoms that may TBI victims experience include dizziness, headaches, sensitivity to light and sound, nausea, difficulty concentrating and sleep disturbances.
 If you believe that you have sustained a TBI in a motor vehicle accident, you should be sure to see a physician as soon as you can.

 Individuals who sustain TBIs in car accidents often significant losses, such as medical expenses, lost income, loss of quality of life, and physical and emotional pain and suffering.
-If you have found yourself in this position, you should contact a lawyer as soon as you can, as you may be entitled to compensation for your losses under Florida law.2 To learn more about how we can help you, call Meldon Law today at 800-373-8000 or send us an email through our online contact form.
+If you have found yourself in this position, you should contact a attorney as soon as you can, as you may be entitled to compensation for your losses under Florida law.2 To learn more about how we can help you, call Meldon Law today at 800-373-8000 or send us an email through our online contact form.